wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     Compare: 1908 No 18 ss 18, 19, 20; 1955 No 97 ss 2(3), 5(c), (d); Building Societies Act 1962 s 17 (UK)

-    Section 19(2): replaced, on 20 September 2007, by [section 7][251] of the Building Societies Amendment Act 2007 (2007 No 43).
+    Section 19(2): replaced, on 20 September 2007, by [section 7][252] of the Building Societies Amendment Act 2007 (2007 No 43).

-    Section 19(3): replaced, on 20 September 2007, by [section 7][251] of the Building Societies Amendment Act 2007 (2007 No 43).
+    Section 19(3): replaced, on 20 September 2007, by [section 7][252] of the Building Societies Amendment Act 2007 (2007 No 43).

-    Section 19(3A): inserted, on 20 September 2007, by [section 7][251] of the Building Societies Amendment Act 2007 (2007 No 43).
+    Section 19(3A): inserted, on 20 September 2007, by [section 7][252] of the Building Societies Amendment Act 2007 (2007 No 43).

-    Section 19(4): replaced, on 20 September 2007, by [section 7][251] of the Building Societies Amendment Act 2007 (2007 No 43).
+    Section 19(4): replaced, on 20 September 2007, by [section 7][252] of the Building Societies Amendment Act 2007 (2007 No 43).

-    Section 19(5): replaced, on 20 September 2007, by [section 7][251] of the Building Societies Amendment Act 2007 (2007 No 43).
+    Section 19(5): replaced, on 20 September 2007, by [section 7][252] of the Building Societies Amendment Act 2007 (2007 No 43).

-    Section 19(6): amended, on 1 April 1980, pursuant to [section 12][266] of the Judicature Amendment Act 1979 (1979 No 124).
+    Section 19(6): amended, on 1 April 1980, pursuant to [section 12][268] of the Judicature Amendment Act 1979 (1979 No 124).

 ##### 20 Copies of rules to be supplied on request

 *   (1) On the request of any person, a society shall supply to that person a complete printed copy of its rules with a copy of the society's certificate of incorporation annexed to it.

-    (2) The society shall be entitled to charge a sum not exceeding 5 shillings for every such copy of its rules.
+    (2) The society shall be entitled to charge a sum not exceeding 50 cents for every such copy of its rules.

-    (3) If any society fails to comply with the requirements of subsection (1), the society, and every officer of the society who is in default, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding 50 pounds.
+    (3) If any society fails to comply with the requirements of subsection (1), the society, and every officer of the society who is in default, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $100\.

     Compare: 1908 No 18 s 17; Building Societies Act 1962 s 107 (UK)

-    Section 20(3): amended, on 1 July 2013, by [section 413][258] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 20(3): amended, on 1 July 2013, by [section 413][259] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Name of society